Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors

 \section{Sensor Data Gathering Pipeline}

 In this section, we show the different steps required to obtain air pollution estimates from low-cost sensors.
 The whole sensor data gathering process can be divided into two stages; sensor data pre-processing, and the estimation of pollutant concentrations using a supervised machine learning algorithm.
-All data pre-processing can be performed at the sensing node, so that only measurements synchronized with the reference values are transmitted to the cloud, and the subsequent estimation of pollutant data is performed off-line.
-It is important to note that to estimate the final pollutant concentration, the machine learning algorithm, as described in section \ref{subsec:ml_calibration}, uses a combination of samples taken by several sensors of the same node.
-That is, for example, to estimate the value of O$_3$ we need to combine the sensor measurements of O$_3$, NO$_2$, temperature and relative humidity.
+All data pre-processing can be performed at the sensing node so that only measurements synchronized with the reference values are transmitted to the cloud, and the subsequent estimation of pollutant data is performed off-line.
+It is important to note that, to estimate the final pollutant concentration, the machine learning algorithm, as described in Section \ref{subsec:ml_calibration}, uses a combination of samples taken by several sensors of the same node.
 This edge computing approach significantly reduces the amount of data transmission required, since only the aggregation of collected data is sent to the cloud.
 From now on, we focus on how to reduce power consumption in the sensing subsystem when taking samples.
-Figure \ref{fig:process} illustrates all the required pre-processing steps to be able to perform the sensor data gathering procedure.
+Figure~\ref{fig:process} illustrates all the required pre-processing steps to be able to perform the sensor data gathering procedure.